A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge

 Rearranging Eq.~(\ref{for_k_eff_gam1_2}) yields a constraint on $1+q$ as

 This inequality sets an upper limit on the deceleration function $q$ as a function of the Hubble parameter $H$ and the redshift $z$.

 To verify the consistency of the model with observational bounds, we numerically evaluate the constraint from Eq.~(\ref{for_k_eff_gam1_2}) as a function of redshift $z$.
-Using $H_0 = 2.1 \times 10^{-18}\, \mathrm{s}^{-1}$ and $D/H_0 \approx 0.62$, we find that the variation of the effective gravitational coupling remains within acceptable limits up to redshift $z \sim 3.5$.
-The result is illustrated in Fig.~\ref{fig:q_const_c1}, confirming that the model satisfies the bound $\left|\dot{f}_Q/f_Q\right| < D$ throughout the late-time cosmological evolution.
+Using $H_0 = 2.1 \times 10^{-18}\, \mathrm{s}^{-1}$ and various values of $D/H_0$, we find that the variation of the effective gravitational coupling remains within acceptable limits up to redshift $z \sim 3.5$.
+We separately adopt several observationally motivated bounds on $D/H_0$.
+These include: $D/H_0 \approx 0.62$ from \cite{Chakraborty:2025qlv}; $|D/H_0| \approx 0.0015$ from the Planck-inferred value $|\dot G/G |_0 \approx 10^{-13}$ yr$^{-1}$ at recombination under the assumption of smooth evolution of the effective coupling \cite{Ballardini:2021evv}; $ -4.38 \cdot 10^{-4} <D/H_0<6.94 \cdot 10^{-4}$ which follows from the reconstructed $-2.9 \cdot 10^{-14} <\dot G/G< 4.6 \cdot 10^{-14}$ yr$^{-1}$ from solar system dynamics \cite{Pitjeva:2021hnc}; and finally $ -7.55 \cdot 10^{-3} <D/H_0<0.020$ following from Lunar Laser Ranging Tests which provided $\dot G/G=(4\pm 9) \cdot 10^{-13}$ yr$^{-1}$ \cite{Williams:2004qba}.
+The latter constitute more stringent conditions, but are also required to hold just towards the present epoch and after the actual formation of the solar system; on the other hand, gravitational wave phenomena do not set tighter bounds \cite{An:2025cmm}.
+The results are illustrated in Fig.~\ref{fig:c1_1}, confirming that the model satisfies the bound $\left|\dot{f}_Q/f_Q\right| < D$ throughout the late-time cosmological evolution.
 We specifically consider two representative cases of the exponent $n$, one with $n < 1$ and another with $n > 1$, to explore the differing phenomenological implications.
 We observe that, toward the present epoch, the constraint is more easily satisfied for the case $n < 1$, with reduced sensitivity to observational uncertainties.
 This behaviour aligns with the findings of Ref.~\cite{Anagnostopoulos:2022gej}, according to which the relevance of these two different classes of models lies separately in early- or late-time cosmology.